-The Board believes that the Company is well positioned, both in terms of staff resources, capital and client base, to build on this year's positive performance and achieve similarly positive results in the short to medium term.

-The Board continually assesses the individual businesses, market conditions and macroeconomic forecasts in determining the Company's Strategic Planning.
-As part of that planning the Board identified several areas of focus in which the Company will look to enhance capability and grow market share.
+The Board believes that the Company has the capability, both in terms of staff resources, capital and client base, to return to robust profitability in the short to medium term.
+The Board continually assesses the individual businesses, market conditions and macroeconomic forecasts in determining the Company's Strategic Plan.
+As part of that planning the Board has identified several areas of focus in which the Company will look to grow overall business opportunities.